-The ENO Harewood Artists programme enables exceptionally talented UK-trained singers to perform with a major opera company while receiving specialist coaching, support and guidance.
+The ENO Harewood Artists programme enables exceptionally British and British-trained talented singers to perform with a major opera company while receiving specialist coaching, support and guidance.

-The programme has evolved to accommodate the changing needs of singers at this vital stage in their development, allowing a more flexible approach with an individually tailored scheme for around 13 singers across the season, who are no longer tied to a full-time salaried programme.
+The programme has evolved to accommodate the changing needs of singers at this vital stage in their development, allowing a more flexible approach with an individually tailored programme for nine singers across the season.

 This allows ENO to nurture a wider group of artists, from those performing small roles and covers through to singers who are already tackling major roles in the world’s most important theatres.

-John McMurray, ENO’s head of casting, together with Sophie Joyce, casting and ENO Harewood Artists manager, oversee the programme and ensure that its members receive a variety of training, including coaching sessions with head of training Jane Robinson, consultant coach Michael Pollock and ENO music staff.
+The programme is led by members of the Casting and Music team who oversee the programme and ensure that its members receive a variety of training, including coaching sessions with ENO’s Head of Training Jane Robinson, consultant coach Michael Pollock and ENO music staff.

-In addition, Harewood Artists may receive dramatic, movement, performance psychology and language coaching, as well as opportunities to learn from distinguished artists and leading figures from the operatic world who in past seasons have included Dame Josephine Barstow, Joan Rodgers, Graham Clark, Yvonne Kenny, Ann Murray DBE, Stephen Lord, Gwynne Howell, Geraint Dodd, Robert Lloyd, Brindley Sherratt, Gwyn Hughes Jones, Matthew Epstein, Dame Felicity Lott, Diana Montague, Roderick Williams, Kim Begley, Iain Paterson.
+In addition, Harewood Artists may receive dramatic, movement, performance psychology and language coaching, as well as opportunities to learn from distinguished artists and leading figures from the operatic world, including Dame Josephine Barstow, Joan Rodgers, Graham Clark, Yvonne Kenny, Ann Murray DBE, Stephen Lord, Gwynne Howell, Geraint Dodd, Robert Lloyd, Brindley Sherratt, Gwyn Hughes Jones, Matthew Epstein, Dame Felicity Lott, Diana Montague, Roderick Williams, Kim Begley, Iain Paterson.